Balancing Compassion with Justice, A Catholic Perspective on Charity and Illegal Immigration

 I often find myself haunted by the weight of my own shortcomings.
 My nights are filled with thoughts of the ways I fell short that day: I meant to call my aunt… but I didn’t.
 I wanted to send a Christmas card… but never got around to it.
 I planned to attend the service… but didn’t follow through.
 She called me for help… but I was too busy to stop.
 I saw someone struggling… but I was late for work and kept walking.
 I heard a cry for help… but fear held me back.
 These moments, seemingly small and fleeting, weigh heavily on my conscience.
 They feel like the truest form of sin—not the grand, dramatic transgressions, but the quiet failures to be present, to care, to act.
 What is viivid in the night is often silent in the confessional.

 Underhill reminds us of something profound: the Kingdom of God enters this world through us.
 Our actions—our choices—are the vessels through which divine love and redemption flow into the world.
 But if this is true, then the opposite is also true.
 If the Kingdom of God can enter through us, so too can Hell.
 Every missed opportunity to love, to serve, to give—all of it has consequences.
 It’s a sobering and humbling realization.
-The weight of charity and service is heavy, but it is also the path we are called to walk.
+The weight of charity and service is heavy, but it is the path that God calls us to live.

 On Ash Wednesday in 2022, Pope Francis emphasized that our pursuit of salvation is not about ascending to glory, but rather about descending into love.
 This idea resonated with me while reading Underhill’s book.
 The means by which God transforms us from mere mortals to divine beings in heaven is through suffering and death.
 It calls for a willingness to sacrifice ourselves in service to others.
 In his death, Jesus demonstrated that the path from humanity to divinity involves enduring suffering.
 All the apostles, with the exception of John, faced martyrdom—they were beheaded, crucified, stoned, and even sawed in half.
 As for John, while they attempted to take his life, they ultimately failed and chose instead to exile him to an island.